opencollective/opencollective-frontend/components/static-pages/hiring.md

 - You have experience working within or adjacent to open source communities, are excited about our mission, and share our philosophy.

+<h2 id='product-manager'>Operations Manager</h2>

+We are looking for an operations manager who is excited about building and enabling a team building and using technology to empower communities.

+### We think you’d be great at this if you:

+- Are comfortable in a remote environment that is at the same time highly collaborative (we [apply](https://github.com/opencollective/opencollective/issues/2267) a [seeking feedback process](https://reinventingorganizationswiki.com/theory/decision-making/)) and autonomous (you will own complete features and products!)

+- Are based within 4 hours of Central European (UTC+1) or New Zealand Standard time (UTC+12):

+  - to optimize timezone overlaps with the current platform (based in Europe) or operations team (who are based in New Zealand)

+- Have significant experience leading operations at a non-profit and/or fiscal-sponsor legally situated in the US:

+  - Have a solid understanding of the legal and tax compliance issues involved
+  - Are comfortable guiding and working with accounting and legal counsel to meet those requirements
+  - Have a good understanding of employment law, both within the US and globally

+- Are comfortable with the processes, tools and risks involved in growing and supporting a team, with minimal support, including but not limited to:

+  - managing contracts, invoices, and payments (we use Xero, HelloSign, Metabse, and _lots_ of spreadsheets)
+  - working with PEOs to manage employment of contractors and employees, inc. management of benefits
+  - supporting our accountants to prepare accounts, file taxes and issue 1099s
+  - supporting leadership to make effective strategic decisions on organisation development, risks and mitigation.

+- You have experience working within or adjacent to open source and/or solidarity economy communities, are excited about our mission, and share our philosophy.

 <!--
 ## Want to apply spontaneously?
 -->